Skip to main content

 But the gist is this: Microservices are an approach to web application architecture where each functionality exists within its own microservice, while APIs are communication frameworks through which two apps communicate or even two microservices within the same web app.

 API can be seen as abstractions of the communication protocol.
-Instead of communicating with a database, you have an agnostic layer in between that will allow you to change the database one day without the need to change anything else on your apps.
+Instead of communicating with a database, you have an agnostic layer in between that will allow you to change the database one day without needing anything else on your apps.

-And when they work together, you can get truly admirable web app speed and security.
+And when they work together, you can get genuinely admirable web app speed and security.

 Instead of Conclusion

-With Jamstack and modern web development Microservices hence APIs are everywhere.
-Whether you are using Static Site Generator and you consume APIs to pre-build all your pages or using Server Side Rendering, where you rely on them on demand, APIs are the key concepts of all architecture for scalability, interoperability, security, reliability, and agility.
+With Jamstack and modern web development Microservices and APIs are everywhere.
+Whether using Static Site Generator and consuming APIs to pre-build all your pages or using Server Side Rendering, where you rely on them on demand, APIs are the key concepts of all architecture for scalability, interoperability, security, reliability, and agility.

-Crystallize is a GraphQL native, rich, engaging product storytelling engine designed for global distribution of a low latency API.
+Crystallize is a GraphQL-native, rich, engaging product storytelling engine designed to distribute a low-latency API globally.

 Give us a try or schedule a 1-on-1 demo so we can show you what this means for your business growth.